Aviptadil: Vasoactive Intestinal Peptide (VIP) and SARS-CoV-2

 VIP is highly localised in lungs and binds with alveolar type II (AT II) cells via VPAC1 receptor.
 AT II cells constitute only 5% of pulmonary epithelium.
 Angiotensin Converting Enzyme 2 (ACE 2) surface receptors are present in AT II cells.
-AT II cells produces surfactant and plays an important role in the maintenance of type 1epithelial cells.
+AT II cells produces surfactant and plays an important role in the maintenance of type 1 epithelial cells.
 SARS-CoV-2 enters into AT II cells by binding to ACE 2 surface receptors with its spike protein.
-SARS-CoV-2 attacks mainly type II cells resulting in their death.
-Since AT II cells produce surfactant, this leads to: